boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 * It's possible to copy tags from one track and paste them to more than one track.
 * It's impossible to copy tags from several tracks and paste them to another number of tracks.
 * It's possible to copy tags in MusicBee and paste them to another application like Microsoft Excel or Notepad++.
-* Usually tags are pasted to tracks in the track display order, but you can also copy \<Full path w/o ext.\(full track path including filename **without** extension) or URL (full track path including filename **and** extension) pseudo-tags along with other tags to clipboard.
+* Usually tags are pasted to tracks in the track display order, but you can also copy &lt;Full path w/o ext.\(full track path including filename **without** extension) or URL (full track path including filename **and** extension) pseudo-tags along with other tags to clipboard.
 Here, the plugin will prompt you to match tracks according to these tags or use the track displayed order as usual.
 It's not recommended to copy both these pseudo-tags to clipboard to avoid confusion, but just in case the URL pseudo-tag takes precedence.
 If you choose to match tracks by path, the number of tracks from which the tags have been copied may not be equal to the number of tracks to which the tags are pasted.
 * If you paste tags from external application (e.g. from Microsoft Excel or Notepad++) make sure that *the first copied row* contains *tag names* (exactly as *the tags are named in MusicBee*).

 ### Last Skipped Date/Time